-HUMAN TISSUE: Did you use human tissue (from a public database or catalog, from a mentor's study or anywhere)?
+HUMAN TISSUE: Did you use human tissue or cell lines (from a public database or catalog, from a mentor's study or anywhere)?

 HUMAN DATA: Did you work with any data relating to humans, whether you collected it yourself, received it from a mentor or a hospital, or took from a public source?